dglaeser/xpress/README.md

-`xpress` is a header-only C++ template library that let's you write strongly-typed mathematical expressions, and, for instance, derive them with respect to one or more variables at compile-time.
-To use the library, simply add this repository as git submodule to yours, or, if your project uses `cmake`, you may use `FetchContent` to pull it upon configuration.
+`xpress` is a header-only C++ template library that let's you write strongly-typed mathematical expressions and, for instance, derive them with respect to one or more variables at compile-time.
+To use the library, you may add this repository as git submodule to yours, or, if your project uses `cmake`, you may use `FetchContent` to pull it upon configuration.
 Alernatively, you can install the library locally on your system.
-See below for examples on the latter two approaches.
+See the documentation below for examples on the latter two approaches.

 ## Prerequisites

 - `cmake` (> 3.18)
-- Compiler with support for `c++-23`
+- Compiler with support for `C++-23`

 ## Quick start